 In 2010, long after I had graduated from the Dr. E. Boekmanschool, I was living in Kampala, Uganda.
 A Dutch friend asked me to join in the Saint Nikolaas celebration at the Embassy of the Netherlands along with a couple Black Petes.
 I did not participate in the event, but it was at that moment I realized the cognitive dissonance and of the ignorance of modern colonialism within the Dutch culture.
 It made me question my role within a marginalized community.

 It is that time of the year again and like most social media users in the Netherlands or with Dutch connections, my newsfeed is full of articles related to the debate around Black Pete.
 Many comments are derogatory towards foreigners and/or brimming with “pride” for Dutch culture and for Black Pete.

 That said, in recent years there has been some progress to rid the festival of its racism, including smaller, inclusive initiatives, such as De nieuwe Sint, but these are uncommon outside urban areas of the country.

 The movement “Zwarte Piet is Racisme” (Black Pete is Racism) and the reactionary backlash against it revealed another side of the Netherlands.
-Denial, racism and disrespect are at the core of arguments defending the holiday festival and its racist charicature—from ordinary Dutch citizens to the country’s Prime Minister—“This is a tradition”’; “it is a children’s holiday”; “Black Pete is black because of the chimney.”
-Any attempts to dismantle the “tradition” are seen as irreverant and undermining Dutch culture.
+Denial, racism and disrespect are at the core of arguments defending the holiday festival and its racist caricature—from ordinary Dutch citizens to the country’s Prime Minister—“This is a tradition”’; “it is a children’s holiday”; “Black Pete is black because of the chimney.”
+Any attempts to dismantle the “tradition” are seen as irrelevant and undermining Dutch culture.